amolenk/GameATron4000/docs/workshop-trial1.md

 ## Run the game in point & click adventure mode

+There are two ways to run the game in point & click adventure:

-> If you've got access to an Azure subscription, you can follow the instructions [here](./pointclickmode.md) to set up the required resources in Azure yourself (which is interesting if you've never worked with Azure Bot Service before).
-Alternatively, you can just follow the instructions below to use pre-created Azure resources.
+1. If you've got access to an Azure subscription, you can follow the instructions [here](./pointclickmode.md) to set up the required resources in Azure yourself (which is interesting if you've never worked with Azure Bot Service before).

-For this workshop we've prepared some **Bot Channels Registration** resources in Azure to get you started quickly and without requiring having access to an Azure subscription of your own.
+2. If you don't have access to an Azure subscription, no worries!
+We've prepared some **Bot Channels Registration** resources in Azure to get you started quickly.
 Even if you're using the pre-created resources, it's still beneficial to look through the [custom instructions](./pointclickmode.md) to get a better understanding of how things work.
+Follow the instructions below to get started with the pre-created Azure resources.

 You need a **Bot Channels Registration** bot service to be able to use Bot Service functionality.
 The Bot Service allows the graphical game interface running in the browser to communicate with the Game-a-Tron 4000™ bot using a Direct Line channel.